ks20447/SciComp_Project/README.md

 ```bash
 pip install -r requirements.txt
 ```

+*Note: The key requrirements are numpy, matplotlib and scipy*

 ## Usage
 After creating a suitable environment and cloning, the modules can be imported like any other python package as needed: